BBentleyDev/mystique-salon/README.md

 # Mystique Salon
-A clean, responsive website to promote the services of a local fitness center.
+A website design for an upscale salon.

 **Link to project:** https://mystiquesalon.netlify.app/